Command-Line Interface

 Version Information

-To check the version of the Acorn CLI:
+To check the version:

 acorn --version